christophscheuch/website/content/publication/perceived-precautionary-savings.md

 # Publication name and optional abbreviated version.
 publication = "Working Paper"
-publication_short = "Working Paper (Under Revision)"
+publication_short = "Working Paper"

 # Abstract and optional shortened version.
-abstract = "We study the consumption response to the introduction of a mobile overdraft facility on a FinTech app.
-Users react to the availability of the overdraft by increasing their consumption spending permanently and reallocating consumption from nondiscretionary to discretionary goods and services.
-For identification, we exploit sharp discontinuities in the size of the overdraft limit based on an income rounding rule the app uses to assign credit limits.
-In the cross section, we find similar responses for young and old users, users with high and low income volatility, and users with steep and flat income paths.
-The most liquid users---those with high ratios of deposits to income inflows---drive the consumption spending response.
-These results are not fully consistent with models of financial constraints, buffer stock models with and without durables, present-bias preferences, or the canonical life-cycle permanent income model.
-We discuss a new channel, the perceived precautionary savings channel, which appears consistent with all our results.
-Under this channel, households with higher liquid wealth behave as if they faced strong precautionary savings motives even though no observables suggests they should do so." abstract_short = ""
+abstract = "We study the consumption response to the provision of credit lines to individuals that previously did not have access to credit combined with the possibility to elicit directly a large set of preferences, beliefs, and motives.
+As expected, users react to the availability of credit by increasing their spending permanently and reallocating consumption from non-discretionary to discretionary goods and services.
+Surprisingly, though, liquid users react more than others and this pattern is a robust feature of the data.
+Moreover, liquid users lower their savings rate, but do not tap into negative deposits.
+The credit line seems to act as a form of insurance against future negative shocks and its mere presence makes users spend their existing liquidity without accumulating any debt.
+By eliciting preferences, beliefs, and motives directly, we show these results are not fully consistent with models of financial constraints, buffer stock models with and without durables, present-bias preferences, uncertainty about future income, bequest motives, or the canonical life-cycle permanent income model.
+We label this channel the perceived precautionary savings channel, because liquid households behave as if they faced strong precautionary savings motives even though no observables suggest they should based on standard theoretical models. " abstract_short = ""

 # Featured image thumbnail (optional)